concordemod/concorde/readme.md

   - [Why isn't there a GUI installer?](#why-isnt-there-a-gui-installer)
 - [Disclaimer](#disclaimer)

-# Features
+# Benefits
-- Quick
+- Speed; Concorde is fast!
-- Tiny
+- Size; Concorde is a very compact client modification!
-- Strictly follows the Unix Philosophy
+- Philosophy; Concorde follows the UNIX Philosophy!

 # Installation
 TODO